CodeWithTheDoctor/AkariCITS1001/README.md

-PROJECT TITLE: Designing an Akari Game
+# Akari Game
-PURPOSE OF PROJECT: To Design a fully playable Akari game that allows for the
+# PURPOSE OF PROJECT:
-                    create the grid to be created using a textfile.
+  - To Design a fully playable Akari game that allows for the create the grid to be created using a textfile.
-DATE: 21/05/2021

-HOW TO START THIS PROJECT: Right click the Akariviewer class, and type the following
+# HOW TO START THIS PROJECT:
-                            new Akari("Puzzles/{filename}"), where filename is the name of the file you wrote the grid layout in.
+                            Right click the Akariviewer class, and type the following new Akari("Puzzles/{filename}"), where filename is the name of the file you wrote the grid layout in.
 They should be placed in the puzzles folder in this case.
 Notice there are already